 I have focused my work on promoting a greater awareness of minority populations, specifically English language learners, in our schools.
 I attempt to promote greater cultural responsiveness and advocacy for these populations and their families.
 With the increase of immigrant populations in the United States, I believe that each future school psychologist should be prepared to work in this changing world.
 Not only should they have the practical knowledge to work with minority populations, but I hope they will act as change agents in their places of work to promote awareness, empathy, and best practice to their clients and colleagues.

 My students at University of Colorado Denver:

 My students are motivated, ambitious, and forward thinking.
 They are the future of our field and are proud to represent themselves this way.
 They are insightful, critical, and life-long learners.
-Each student comes with a unique history which makes our classroom one where we not only learn the knowledge, but also learn from each other.
+Each student comes with a unique history.
+This makes our classroom one where we not only learn the knowledge, but also learn from each other.